WCA Adjudication Operations

-The New Mexico Workers' Compensation Administration (WCA), in keeping with directives issued by Governor Michelle Lujan Grisham to further reduce community spread of the novel coronavirus (COVID-19), will continue to operate telephonically for mediations and hearings, and for much of the agency's daily operations through Friday, May 1, 2020.
+The New Mexico Workers' Compensation Administration (WCA), in keeping with the latest directives issued by Governor Michelle Lujan Grisham to further reduce community spread of the novel coronavirus (COVID-19), will continue to operate telephonically for mediations and hearings, and for much of the agency's daily operations.

 Just another reminder, employers are responsible for the cost and arrangement of a qualified interpreter for the telephonic hearings and mediations, including arrangements for telephonic participation by the interpreter.
 Employers and their counsel are requested to set up conference calls for all parties, and provide conference calling information to the mediators, judges and Director.
 All parties, counsel and interpreters are strongly encouraged to participate telephonically from their own homes and offices to minimize exposure.